 Aluminum wire drawing is a typical application where large amounts of very fine aluminum powder contaminate the drawing oil.
-An Alfa Laval self-cleaning centrifuge produces high enough centrifugal force to effectively clean the draw oil to a reusable level.
+An Alfa Laval self-cleaning centrifuge produces high enough centrifugal force to clean the drawing oil to a reusable level effectively.

 Forming plates and sheets of metal by squeezing large billets between two rollers is known as rolling.
 Rolling is a standard process in manufacturing sheets from steel, aluminum, copper, and other metals.

 Rolling oil is a lubricant used to reduce the friction between the rollers and the rolled metal.
-The lubrication facilitates smooth processing as well as the desired surface finish of the sheets produced.
+The lubrication facilitates smooth processing and the desired surface finish of the sheets produced.

 The hot rolling process causes scaling on the surface of the feedstock that contaminates the rolling oil.
-It is imperative to separate these solid particles from the oil for its resue.
+It is imperative to separate these solid particles from the oil for their resue.

-Again, it is standard practice to use filters to remove these slag or scale particles from rolling oil.
+Again, filters are used to remove these slag or scale particles from rolling oil.
 The cost of filtration media and related labor adds up over time.
-Mechanical separation with an industrial centrifuge is worth consideration, especially in cases of high rolling oil volumes.
+Mechanical separation with an industrial centrifuge is worth considering, especially in high rolling oil volumes.